ben-vargas/ai-sdk-provider-gemini-cli/README.md

 import { createGeminiProvider } from 'ai-sdk-provider-gemini-cli';

 const gemini = createGeminiProvider({
-  authType: 'oauth-personal'
+  authType: 'oauth-personal',
 });

 const result = await streamText({
   model: gemini('gemini-2.5-pro'),
-  prompt: 'Write a story about a robot learning to paint' });
+  prompt: 'Write a story about a robot learning to paint', });

 for await (const chunk of result.textStream) {